 - Lacks touch screen

-Fujifilm X-T4: Best Mirrorless Camera for Shooting Wildlife
+Fujifilm X-T4: Best Fujifilm Camera for Wildlife Photography

-We tried to find a good APS-C camera for videos and we couldn’t resist it.
-The camera does produce top-notch videos you won’t even need a gimbal.
-We have used the camera for professional projects and it didn’t disappoint.
+We tried to find a good APS-C camera for videos, and we couldn’t resist it.
+The camera does produce top-notch videos, and you won’t even need a gimbal.
+We have used the camera for professional projects, and it didn’t disappoint.

 Besides the quality videos, this camera has a good water-resistant body with a fully articulating touchscreen and retro dials.